 The DAR/SAR Membership Award was authorized in 1990 and is presented to the DAR State Society that recruits the most new members to SAR.
-More information is available in Volume IV of the SAR Handbook.
+More information is available in the NSSAR Handbook Volume VI (15July2019), Pages 16/17.

 This is a two track system:

 1. The first track is using a leveling formula by percentage using the highest percentage with the number of application that have the DAR form finder submitted versus the total number of applications submitted taking into account the State Society total of active members.
 The DAR State Society that has the highest score of participation as a factor of participation in the program will be awarded certificates and $300 for 1st place, $200 for 2nd place, and $100 for 3rd place to to the DAR State Societies.